networknext/next/docs/source/getting_started.rst

 5. Set your public key on the client
 ------------------------------------

+The client needs only your public key to associate with your account.
+It's safe to share your public key outside your company.

-In *upgraded_client.cpp* example, replace the test customer public key with your own:
+In the *upgraded_client.cpp* example, replace the test customer public key with your own:

 .. code-block:: c++

 	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

-The client needs only your public key to associate with your account.
-It is safe to share your public key outside your company.

 5. Set your private key on the server
 -------------------------------------

+The server needs your private key to associate with your account.

 Can change the code in the *upgraded_server.cpp* example: